 01 of 05

 Foil duct can accordion from about 1 to 8 feet, which is usually enough for most installations.
-Double-check to make sure that this type is approved for your dryer and allowed by local code.
-Transition ducts must not be concealed inside walls or other building cavities and usually have a maximum allowed length of 8 feet.
-Foil... duct is held in place with dryer clamps or large hose clamps.
-Metal tape can be used, too, but clamps make it easier to remove the tubing for cleaning.
+Double-check to make sure that this type is approved for your dryer model and allowed by local code.
+Transition ducts must not be concealed inside walls or other building cavities and usually have a maximum allowed length of eight feet.
+Foil duct is held in place with dryer clamps or large hose clamps.
+Metal tape can also be used to secure the flexible aluminum duct, too, but clamps make it easier to remove the tubing for cleaning.

 02 of 05

 Semi-rigid metal (usually aluminum) duct tubing is flexible and similar to foil tubing but quite a bit more rigid.
 Like foil duct tubing, semi-rigid duct tubing should be used only for the transition ducting running from the dryer outlet to the main duct, and it cannot be concealed in walls or floors.
 It is typically installed with clamps, which make it easier to remove for cleaning.
 Semi-rigid metal duct is often stronger and has a smoother interior (catches less lint) than foil duct.